Bedwetting : Frequentely asked questions

 Yes.Boys are slightly more prone to bedwetting than girls.
 To accommodate the difference in needs according to the child's gender, DryNites® offers different ranges of pants for boys and girls.

 Never.
 As enuresis occurs during sleep, the child is not responsible for their bedwetting and does not do it on purpose.
 Telling them off only puts further blame on the child and knocks their self-confidence.
-On the contrary, encourage them and teach them to take responsibility for themselves with the daily missions.
+On the contrary, encourage them and teach them to take responsibility for themselves.

 It's not a good idea.
 In the same way as punishments, rewards make no sense when the child is not responsible for their actions, which is certainly the case with bedwetting.
-Encourage them however to conscientiously accomplish the daily missions.
-A dry night will be a reward in itself.
+Encourage them however to conscientiously accomplish daily missions which they have control over like making their bed, feeding their pets, etc.

 No. It is fruitless to repeat the same thing every evening at bedtime.
 It's the child's responsibility to think on their own, like a big kid, to go to the toilet before going to bed.
 It's part of becoming independent.